Julien1793/Test-Application-Arcgis-Javascript/README.md

 This application can't be hosted because it uses internal Vinci autoroutes urls.
 The urls have been remove from the code.

 This application include  :
-- services call hosted on portal and arcgis server;
+- a call for services hosted on portal and arcgis server;
-- call custom API hosted on arcgis server;
+- a call for custom API hosted on arcgis server;
-- dynamic load of WFS stream from IGN;
+- dynamic load of WFS stream from IGN (parcelle cadastrales);
 - dynamic edit layer from popup;
 - a custom widget that can make localisation along the highways.